carolinan/Aaron/readme.txt

 Moved the front page section code from index.php to their own functions in functions.php: aaron_top_sections() and aaron_bottom_sections().
 Two new files where added for the front page sections: content-top.php and content-bottom.php.
 Fixed a php error in archive-jetpack-testimonial.php.
-Minor updates to the documentaiton.
+Minor updates to the documentation.
+Removed the reset fuctionality from the customizer.
+Updated the checkbox sanitization.
+Added some starter content to help users see where to add widgets and a social menu.
 Removed an unused function.